nelsonsnow/pokedusk/README.md

 - TMs are no longer removed from the player's bag when used.
     - The TM count is no longer displayed, as it is obsolete.
     - The option to give Pokémon TMs (to hold) has been removed.
+- The player faces trainers before a trainer battle begins.

 ### Installation ###
 For instructions on how to setup, install, and build the project, refer to the original [**INSTALLATION.MD**](https://github.com/pret/pokefirered/blob/master/INSTALL.md).